In Dante's Footsteps: My Journey to Hell

 That's what it said all right.
 Perhaps we can do it again sometime.
 I went back to the email, clicked Return, and typed, "Is it really you?"
 Moments later it bounced back with a message saying the address was not valid.

 I thought of my seminary friend John as a possible culprit.
-He liked to kid me about my church family and predicted half-jokingly that I would be the Presiding Bishop of the Episcopal Church by the time I was 40.
-But because he knew what Edward meant to me, I couldn't imagine him making fun of it.
+He used to kid me about my church family and predicted half-jokingly that I would be the Presiding Bishop of the Episcopal Church by the time I was 40.
+But he knew what Edward meant to me, so I couldn't imagine him making fun of it.
 Still, I was curious to find out what his take on it might be, so I forwarded the email to him and wrote at the top: "John, what do you make of this?
 Love to Wendy and the kids.
 Tom."

 That night he wrote back.
 "Messiah!
 It's great to hear from you.
 If anybody deserves to go to Hell, you do.
 Maybe your Father Edward really does want you to join him.
 With your Dante background, I can't think of a better candidate.
 Go for it, my friend.
 Give my regards to Satan.
 John."

-Three weeks later something much more unnerving happened.
-I was in bed starting to fall asleep after watching the eleven o'clock news when I saw a blurry light across the room.
-It had a sort of human shape that reminded me of the ghost of Hamlet's father I had recently seen in a black and white film on late night television.
-I sat up for a better look at the blur that came into better focus as it got closer.
+Three weeks after the mysterious email something much more unnerving happened.
+I was in bed starting to fall asleep after watching the eleven o'clock news when I saw a blurry light across the room that seemed to be moving slowly toward me.
+It reminded me of the ghost of Hamlet's father I had recently seen in a black and white film on late night television.
+I sat up for a better look as the blur got closer and came into better focus.
 Oh, my God, I can't believe it.
 Can it be?
 It looks like...yes, I think it is.
 It's Edward!
 I closed my eyes hard and opened them to make sure I was seeing what I thought I was seeing.